tmiraglio/SUREHYP/README.md

 Parameters such as ozone concentration, water vapor, or site altitude are extracted from the image using the water vapor absorption bands (for water vapor) or from Google Earth Engine (for water vapor, ozone and altitude).

-The DEM is downloaded from GEE and slope and aspect are obtained locally to save download time as downloading the three images from GEE may be slow.
+The DEM can be downloaded from GEE and slope and aspect are obtained locally to save download time as downloading the three images from GEE may be slow.
+A Modified-Minnaert method can be caller after the topographic correction to compensate over-corrected areas.

 The reflectance image is then saved as a .bip file.